Archynetys Live news trend intelligence

 Strange glowing 'bow-and-arrow' structure may be a giant cosmic shock wave created by a supersonic galaxy collision

-Astronomers have identified a rare, glowing 'bow-and-arrow' structure believed to be a cosmic shock wave from a supersonic galaxy collision.
+Astronomers have spotted a unique 'bow-and-arrow' galaxy structure, potentially a cosmic shock wave from a supersonic collision.

 +0%since first seen